Four Reliable Fact-Checking Sites

 Look for in-depth coverage.

-Look for lengthy articles--long-form reporting--that begin to capture some of the complexity of topics and events.
+- Look for lengthy articles--long-form reporting--that better capture the complexity of topics and events.
 One or two paragraphs is not sufficient.
-Here's an example from Slate: https://slate.com/news-and-politics/2019/10/chile-protests-against-president-pinera-and-deep-inequality.html.
+Take a look at this article from Slate as an example.